shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-seedtag-inventory.md

 ---
-title: Micrsofot Invest - Buying Seedtag Inventory
+title: Microsoft Invest - Buying Seedtag Inventory
 description: In this article, you'll learn how to display your creative via Seedtag inventory.
-Seedtag inventory is available programmatically through Xandr.
+Seedtag inventory is available programmatically.
 ---

-# Buying seedtag inventory in Microsoft Invest
+# Microsoft Invest - Buying seedtag inventory

 > [!NOTE]
 > [Buying Native Inventory](./buying-native-inventory.md) provides instructions for a global approach in which you reach all sellers simultaneously with a single line item.
 Scaling is the approach we recommend over the seller-specific settings shown here.